xemu-project/xemu-test/README.md

 platform that xemu runs on.
 The tester can be run outside of a container, provided you have set up the environment correctly.
 It is a goal for this project to support running the tests natively on all platforms.

+See `xemutest/__main__.py` for a description of arguments that may be used to customize native behavior.